 Need to focus on work for a few hours?
 Set a custom notification schedule (like Do Not Disturb mode) or snooze all for few hours, and catch up on everything when you’re done.

 Today, communication happens accross email, several different apps, virtual meets - and even timezones.
 This leads to people not knowing where to ask for something, where to find it, and a lot of duplicate work.

-Pumble gives organizations one place where everyone can create channels around their needs and stay in sync.
+Pumble gives organizations a place where everyone can create channels around their needs and stay in sync with voice and video calls.
 When everything happens in one place, teams can stay transparent and productive no matter when or where they’re working from.

 Communicate via channels so everyone has access to the most up-to-date information, allowing you to focus on problem-solving and decision-making rather than maintaining communications.

-Reach teammates directly by mentioning them in channels or threads, or send them a direct message.
+Reach teammates directly by mentioning them in channels or threads, send them a direct message or reach them via calls.
 They’ll receive a notification and you can hash out details via messages or organize a meeting.